Bigger than her body gives her credit for

 Friends For Life

-Agatha was part of an out-of-time litter that we pulled from BARC.
-When little Agatha and her siblings arrived at FFL, no one was prepared for the journey Agatha had already begun.
-This tiny little creature made it clear that she was a super-sized personality.
+Agatha was part of a litter that we pulled from BARC.
+When little Agatha and her siblings arrived at FFL, this tiny little creature made it clear that she was a super-sized personality.
 Curious, wide-eyed, certain of what she liked and vocal about what she didn't, Agatha won our hearts in a hurry.

 Agatha, ever the camera hog, in the tub with her sibs.